MrJacooo/Gruppe-VP-BE/README.md

 # Gruppe-VP-BE
 ## What this app does
 This app is a backend for [this repository](https://github.com/MrJacooo/Gruppe2-VP-FE).
-The backend sends items from a list, which is not hooked up to any database, as JSON Objects.
+The backend sends items from a list, which is not hooked up to any database, but rather has a list, which saved all the items as Objects.
+All the items can be returned as JSON Objects.
 It contains a three-layer app, which has all the CRUD methods, fully functioning.
 All methods contain a CORS-Adress, which will probably be needed to change.

 ## Methods